2004 United States presidential election

 Presidential elections were held in the United States on November 2, 2004.
-Incumbent Republican president George W. Bush and his running mate, incumbent vice president Dick Cheney, were elected to a second term.
-They narrowly defeated the Democratic ticket of Massachusetts senator John Kerry and North Carolina senator John Edwards.
+Incumbent Republican president George W. Bush and his running mate, incumbent vice president Dick Cheney, were re-elected to a second term; they narrowly defeated the Democratic ticket of Massachusetts junior senator John Kerry and North Carolina senior senator John Edwards.

-Bush and Cheney were renominated by their party with no difficulty.
+Bush and Cheney were re-nominated by their party with no difficulty.
 Meanwhile, the Democrats engaged in a competitive primary.
 Kerry emerged as the early front-runner but was faced with serious opposition by former Vermont governor Howard Dean, who briefly surged ahead of Kerry in the polls.
 Kerry won the first set of primaries in January and re-emerged as the front-runner, and Dean dropped out in February.
 Kerry clinched his party's nomination in March after a series of primary victories over runner-up Edwards, whom he ultimately selected to be his running mate.

 The September 11 attacks in 2001 decisively reshaped Bush's foreign policy goals and garnered him near-universal support early in his term.
 However, by 2004 his management of the war on terror attracted serious debate, particularly over his handling of the 2003 invasion of Iraq.
 Bush presented himself as a decisive leader and attacked Kerry as a "flip-flopper"; Kerry had voted to authorize the invasion, but criticized Bush's conduct of the Iraq War.
 Domestic issues were debated as well, including the economy and jobs, health care, abortion, same-sex marriage, and embryonic stem cell research.